misdoro/JavaNodeSwDoc/source/deploy.rst

 	On the other hand such queries must produce compact documents, since those queries would be used for periodic node testing.

+*	**returnables** a semicolon-separated list of Returnable keywords that will be shown in the Capabilities endpoint output.
+May be left empty.

+*	**processors** a list of IVOA identifiers of the preferred XSAMS processors.
+	This list is used by the vamdc portal to suggest the processors.
+	Processor identifiers may be obtained from the VAMDC registry.

 Cayenne configuration using DBCP
 ------------------------------------